-A weapon of destruction has set its sites on our nation, our homes, and our families.
+A weapon of destruction has set its sights on our nation, our homes, and our families.
 Relativism/postmodernism continue to challenge truth, but to their own destruction.
 Attacking absolute truth is like waging war on a lighthouse.
 It cannot be negotiated, bargained with, or debated.
-When people, groups, denominations, or movements depart from absolute truth, and thus, quench and grieve the Spirit of God, they become mechanical in their approach to Christianity and loose the ability to guide.
+When people, groups, denominations, or movements depart from absolute truth, and thus, quench and grieve the Spirit of God, they become mechanical in their approach to Christianity and lose the ability to guide.
 The Word of God is not “in their hearts like a burning fire,” but relative, powerless, and debatable.
 This is what we see today; many are not truly worshiping God, as Jesus said, “in spirit and in truth.”

 Unfortunately, Christians who are sounding the alarm are often categorized as irrational, judgmental, bigoted, and intolerant.
 But how can we warn if we won’t confront; correct if we won’t challenge; and contend if we won’t question?
 We are not called to make truth tolerable, but to make it clear.
 It is a “hill on which to die.”

-RECOGNIZE THE DESPERATE NEED FOR LOVE: Will others know that we are Jesus’ disciples by how well we translate the Greek? or unravel the Hebrew? or by how well we convey pneumatology, eschatology, sotiology, or eschatology?
+RECOGNIZE THE DESPERATE NEED FOR LOVE: Will others know that we are Jesus’ disciples by how well we translate the Greek? or unravel the Hebrew? or by how well we convey pneumatology, eschatology, soteriology, or eschatology?
 Will they know by how many scriptures we quote, or how often we read the Bible?
 The answer is a resounding, “No”.
 Jesus said that love, not knowledge, is the characteristic of a genuine disciple.